Welcome to today's edition of the Rush 24-7 podcast.

 The people who were hired would be paying taxes.

-They would now have money that they could spend my business would be presumably making or creating something.
+They would now have money that they could spend.

 If I just give the money to the beggars on the street, they're going to keep begging and nothing really is going to change.

-It's possible that they might spend the money and get it into the economy but there's nothing permanent that changes here.
+It's possible that they might spend the money and get it into the economy, but there's nothing permanent that changes here.

 I'm going to quote from the same Wall Street Journal article that I was quoting before.

-But it's not an excuse to go out and simply start throwing more money around from the government.
+All of that is true, but it's not an excuse to go out and simply start throwing more money around from the government.

-What we need is more money to be generated from the private sector rather than be thrown top down from Washington because the money being thrown top down from Washington is just our own.
+What we need is more money to be generated from the private sector rather than be thrown top-down from Washington because the money being thrown top-down from Washington is just our own.

 They can only produce money by raising taxes or by doing even more of the borrowing that they're already doing.